-In some cases, there is no right of appeal against a Housing/Council Tax Benefit decision that we make, and we will write and let you know whether this is the case.
-For example, there is no right of appeal to an Independent Tribunal (The Appeals Service), regarding the Rent Officer's valuation of your accommodation, however there are other mechanisms whereby a review of such a decision can be made.
+In some cases, there is no right of appeal against a Housing/Council Tax Benefit decision that we make; we will write and let you know whether this is the case.
+For example, there is no right of appeal to an Independent Tribunal (The Appeals Service) regarding the Rent Officer's valuation of your accommodation.
+There are however other mechanisms whereby a review of such a decision can be made.

 How do I appeal?